 Lake Mary Preparatory School is the first and only private school in Central Florida to offer the AP Capstone Program.
-Implementation begins in the Fall of 2017.
+Implementation began in the Fall of 2017.

 What Is AP Capstone?

-AP Capstone™ is a College Board program that equips students with the independent research, collaborative teamwork, and communication skills that are increasingly valued by colleges.
-It cultivates curious, independent, and collaborative scholars and prepares them to make logical, evidence-based decisions.
+AP Capstone™ is a College Board program that equips students with independent research, collaborative teamwork, and communication skills that are highly valued by colleges.
+It cultivates curious, independent, and collaborative scholars and prepares them to make logical and evidence-based decisions.

 Benefits of AP Capstone

 - Fosters the research, argumentation, and communication skills that are at the core of college readiness and essential for lifelong learning.

 - Provides a setting to build on the knowledge and rigorous course work of AP in an interdisciplinary format.